 G25H00 Preparing for ACT, Postsecondary, and Career - Students review skills and competencies required for success on the ACT.
 They will become familiar with the format and scoring of the ACT, learn test-taking skills, and receive individualized instruction, enabling them to demonstrate their knowledge on the ACT.
 This is a pass/fail course.
-Grade Level: 9-12 Prerequisite: None Teacher Recommendation Needed: No Minimum Credit: 0.5 Maximum Credit: 0.5 NCAA Approved: No ancient world.
+Grade Level: 9-12 Prerequisite: None Teacher Recommendation Needed: No Minimum Credit: 0.5 NCAA Approved: No

+Y01H20 Greek and Roman Mythology - Greek and Roman Mythology will examine the classical deities of Ancient Greece and Rome, emphasizing the cultural impact of the pantheons on societies of the ancient world.
 Students will also study the use of this culture in literary allusions throughout the ages in literature.
 Student assignments will include reading various ancient sources and contemporary retelling of mythological stories, as well as projects demonstrating mastery of the curriculum.
 Grade Level: 10-12 Prerequisite: English I Teacher Recommendation Needed: No Minimum Credit: 0.5 Maximum Credit: 0.5 NCAA Approved: No